-In the past two decades, many states enacted laws expanding nurse practitioner (NP) scope of practice (SOP) (McMichael and Markowitz 2023), granting these nonphysician providers greater autonomy in independently treating patients.
-These expansions have been shown to yield notable improvements in health care access and, as a result, better health outcomes (see Traczynski and Udalova 2018, McMichael 2023).
-Furthermore, given that NPs are more likely to practice in underserved areas and deliver care to underrepresented populations (Xue et al. 2019), liberalizing SOP might have spillover effects on participation in safety net programs, amplifying the health benefits of SOP expansion for underserved and underrepresented populations.
-Though a large body of evidence exists on the effects of SOP expansion on access to care and downstream health outcomes, little work has been done to understand the spillover effects of NP SOP laws on safety net program participation.
-Measuring the extent of these spillovers is important for understanding the full implications of scope of practice reform for health equity and wellbeing.
+In the past two decades, many states have enacted laws expanding nurse practitioner (NP) scope of practice (SOP) (McMichael and Markowitz 2023), granting these nonphysician providers greater autonomy in independently treating patients.
+NP SOP expansions have been shown to yield notable improvements in health care access and, as a result, better health outcomes (see Traczynski and Udalova 2018, McMichael 2023).
+Furthermore, given that NPs are more likely to practice in underserved areas and deliver care to underrepresented populations (Xue et al. 2019), liberalizing SOP might also have spillover effects on participation in safety net programs, amplifying the health benefits of SOP expansion for underserved and underrepresented populations.
+However, little is known about the spillover effects of NP SOP laws on safety net program participation, and measuring the extent of these spillovers is important for understanding the full implications of scope of practice reform for health equity and wellbeing.

-In this paper, we assess these potential spillovers by estimating the effect of expanding scope of practice for nurse practitioners on enrollment in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+In this paper, we assess the potential spillover effects of NP SOP laws by estimating the effect of expanding scope of practice for nurse practitioners on enrollment in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 Though WIC has been shown to yield numerous benefits for enrollees, the program is highly underutilized - in 2021, only 51% of eligible individuals received benefits (Kessler et al. 2023).
 Access to independent NPs might improve WIC enrollment through reducing information costs, as providers and clinics often assess patient eligibility for public programs after completing screening for social determinants of health (Garg et al. 2015, Thomas-Henkel and Schulman 2017, LaForge et al. 2018, Lynch et al. 2024, O'Gurek and Henke 2018).
 It may also reduce stigma associated with program enrollment, if providers can properly convey the benefits of program participation.

-To estimate the effect of NP SOP expansion on WIC enrollment, we leverage the staggered rollout of full practice authority (FPA) for NPs across states using a difference-in-differences identification strategy.
+To estimate the effect of NP SOP expansion on WIC enrollment, we leverage the staggered rollout of full practice authority (FPA) for NPs across states using an event study framework with a difference-in-differences identification strategy.
 Implementation of this policy enables nurse practitioners to deliver care independently of a supervising physician, representing a significant expansion in scope of practice.
-To account for the staggered rollout of our treatment, we compute estimates using the approach described in Sun and Abraham (2021).
-Additionally, we estimate event studies to account for dynamics in the treatment effect.
+To account for the staggered rollout of our treatment, we compute our event study estimates using the approach described in Sun and Abraham (2021).

-Using WIC administrative data from 2005-2019, we find that 3 years after NP FPA, WIC participation increases by 5.3% in treated states.
-The effects are most pronounced in states with high poverty rates and high nonwhite populations, which reflect the areas in which NPs are most likely to deliver care.
-We find that the increase in enrollment following NP FPA is highest for women and children, where we find effect sizes of 6.2% and 5.6%, respectively.
+Using WIC administrative data from 2005-2019, we find that starting in years 4-5 after the implementation of NP FPA, WIC participation increases by 4.0% in treated states.
+The effect continues to grow from that point, reaching 4.2% in years 6-7 and 6.8% in years 8-9 post-FPA.
+Our finding that the effect of NP FPA on WIC enrollment takes years to materialize is consistent with prior work on SOP expansions (McMichael 2023) and is likely attributable to rigidities in contracts and practice agreements (Smith 2021).
+The long-run effects we estimate are most pronounced in states with high nonwhite populations, potentially reflecting the areas in which NPs are most likely to deliver care.
+We find that the increase in total WIC enrollment following NP FPA is driven by increased enrollment for women and children, where we find effect sizes of 7.2% and 8.4% in years 8-9 post NP FPA implementation, respectively.